-In order to restore cells, organs, or tissues that have been lost or damaged due to illness or trauma, regenerative medicine and regenerative dentistry aims to develop methods for creating new ones.
-Regenerative medicine and dentistry include techniques like tissue engineering, the construction of prosthetic organs, and the application of therapeutic stem cells (1).
-In scaffold-based approaches, cells, signals, biodegradable, and mechanically stable polymeric scaffolds are used to meet specific therapeutic needs and attain excellent cell survival and retention rates (2).
+Contact: Sanja Stojanović 81 Dr Zorana Djindjića Blvd., 18000 Niš, Serbia E-mail: sanja.stojanovic@medfak.ni.ac.rs techniques like tissue engineering, the construction of prosthetic organs, and the application of therapeutic stem cells (1).
+In approaches, scaffold-based cells, signals, biodegradable, and mechanically stable polymeric scaffolds are used to meet specific therapeutic needs and attain excellent cell survival and retention rates (2).
 In the field of regenerative dentistry, both soft and hard tissues can be restored and regenerated using tissue engineering methods (3, 4).
 It is an interdisciplinary field that integrates engineering and medical science ideas to produce biological replacements that maintain, repair, or improve tissue function.
 To treat a variety of tissue defects, tissue engineering combines cells, scaffolds and bioactive substances.
-Scaffold-based and scaffold-free treatment techniques have dramatically advanced thanks to design of novel functionalized dental biomaterials and regenerative engineering techniques (5).
+Scaffold-based and scaffold-free treatment techniques have dramatically advanced thanks to the design of novel functionalized dental biomaterials and regenerative engineering techniques (5).